Nature-based Practice Training

-Learn knowledge and skills to take your educational and therapeutic practice outdoors
+Acquire knowledge and learn skills to take your practice outdoors

 This course is led by experienced health and education nature practitioners

 Nature-based practice training is relevant for anyone who wants to gain the confidence and competence in working with groups in a range of outdoor settings.

 Considering applying nature-based practice to learning and therapeutic settings, so that you can promote the health and wellbeing of individuals, groups and communities, but not sure where to start?

 Nature-based practice training is the perfect way to start your education.